rmuell9/jarvis.nvim/README.md

         local system_prompt =
         'Replace the selected text/code as if you were actually writing it - so no markdown formatting.'

-        local helpful_prompt = 'You are the all-knowing oracle who makes no mistakes and is always consise.'
+        local helpful_prompt = 'You are the all-knowing oracle who makes no mistakes and is always concise.'

         local jarvis = require 'jarvis'